SciML/SciMLDocs/docs/src/highlevels/machine_learning.md

 State Networks (ESNs).
 Its reservoir computing methods make it stabilized for usage with difficult equations like stiff dynamics, chaotic equations, and more.

-## FastDEQ.jl: Deep Equilibrium Models Made Fast
+## DeepEquilibriumNetworks.jl: Deep Equilibrium Models Made Fast

 [FastDEQ.jl](https://github.com/SciML/FastDEQ.jl) is a library of optimized layer implementations for Deep Equilibrium Models (DEQs).
 It uses special training techniques such as implicit-explicit